Quercus bella

 Quercus bella is an uncommon species of oak tree.
-It has been found only in Yunnan Province in southern China.
+It is native to Guangdong, Guangxi, Yunnan, and Hainan provinces of southern China and to northern Vietnam.
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 Quercus bella is a tree up to 30 meters tall, with leaves as much as 15 cm long.

+It grows in humid hill and mountain forests from 200 to 1,172 metres elevation.